 Marie had played her songs in private until a brush with death in a violent domestic relationship lent her the courage to reach out to an artist she greatly admires, Simone Felice.
 Marie sent her demos to this founding member of the internationally acclaimed Catskill Mountain based Felice Brothers, whose seminal self-titled album remains one of the most influential works of this century's indie folk revival.
 Simone and Marie started a cross country collaboration when he recognized the magic of her track ‘Tinseltown’.

-Soon after, Marie and collaborator Christian Wargo, of the folk band Fleet Foxes, left LA for Woodstock, NY to begin recording with Simone and his production partner David Baron.
-What started as an EP soon grew into a full length record – Hustler, featuring Felice, Wargo and even the original lineup of The Felice Brothers who back Marie up for the first single Soldier.
-Hustler, which has been called ‘Intoxicating’ (AXS.com) and ‘Spectacular’ (Ear to The Ground Music), also includes One of My Kind recently featured on an episode of Showtime’s ‘Billions’ and a cover of Conor Oberst’s White Shoes.
+Soon after, Marie and her friend Christian Wargo, of the folk band Fleet Foxes, left LA for Woodstock, NY to begin recording with Simone and his production partner David Baron.
+What started as an EP grew into a full length record – Hustler, featuring Felice, Wargo and even the original lineup of The Felice Brothers who back Marie up for the first single ‘Soldier’, a travelling song to which they lend their swagger.
+Hustler, which has been called ‘Intoxicating’ (AXS.com) and ‘Spectacular’ (Ear to The Ground Music) also includes a cinematic cover of Conor Oberst’s ‘White Shoes’.

 Marie found herself amidst some of her primary songwriting influences.
 But the highlight for Marie was having Simone Felice at the producer’s helm, helping write and shape the record.
 Just after finishing Hustler Felice would go on to produce and co-write The Lumineers’ highly anticipated sophomore release Cleopatra, which would release at #1 in the US and UK.